Revolutionising cancer treatment through precision medicine

 Dr K.G.
 Kallur and Mathew Abraham Chandy Dr K.G.
 Kallur and Mathew Abraham Chandy

-Siemens Healthineers, India’s recent partnership with HealthCare Global Enterprises (HCG), is aimed to revolutionize cancer diagnosis and treatment through precision medicine.
+Siemens Healthineers, India’s recent partnership with HealthCare Global Enterprises (HCG), is aimed to revolutionise cancer diagnosis and treatment through precision medicine.
 THE WEEK interviews Dr K.G.
 Kallur, Director of Molecular Imaging and Nuclear Medicine at HCG Center and Mathew Abraham Chandy, Segment Head for Molecular Imaging, Siemens Healthineers Development Center, to throw light as to how this partnership will help cancer patients.

 Siemens Healthineers has previously partnered with other organizations as well, so how does this partnership with HCG help in advancing patient care?